 I have changed my name through naturalization.
 How can I change my name in my credit report?

-Your previous name will continue to be reported with your credit history, but your new name will become the primary name on the report.
-Experian lists all names and name variations associated with your identifying information so that you have a complete record of what has been reported.
-Doing so enables you to identify potential fraud, but also gives you a complete and accurate record of what your lenders are providing.
+Your previous name will continue to show up on your credit report, but your new name will become the primary name on the report.
+Experian lists all names and name variations associated with your identifying information to help make sure your account records are matched up to your report correctly.
+Doing so also gives you a complete and accurate record of what your lenders are providing, which could enable you to identify potential fraud.

 Thanks for asking.